awsdocs/amazon-rekognition-developer-guide/doc_source/api-video.md

 For more information, see [Reference: Video Analysis Results Notification](video-notification-payload.md)\.

-To get the status information that's published to the Amazon SNS topic by Rekognition Video, use one of the following options:
+To get the status information that's published to the Amazon SNS topic by Amazon Rekognition Video, use one of the following options:
 + **AWS Lambda** – You can subscribe an AWS Lambda function that you write to an Amazon SNS topic\.
 The function is called when Amazon Rekognition notifies the Amazon SNS topic that the request has completed\.
 Use a Lambda function if you want server\-side code to process the results of a video analysis request\.
 For example, you might want to use server\-side code to annotate the video or create a report on the video contents before returning the information to a client application\.
 We also recommend server\-side processing for large videos because the Amazon Rekognition API might return large volumes of data\.
 + **Amazon Simple Queue Service** – You can subscribe an Amazon SQS queue to an Amazon SNS topic\.
 You then poll the Amazon SQS queue to retrieve the completion status that's published by Amazon Rekognition when a video analysis request completes\.
 For more information, see [Analyzing a Video Stored in an Amazon S3 Bucket with the AWS SDK for Java](video-analyzing-with-sqs.md)\.
-Use an Amazon SQS queue if you want to call Rekognition Video operations only from a client application\.
+Use an Amazon SQS queue if you want to call Amazon Rekognition Video operations only from a client application\.

 **Important**
-We don't recommend getting the request completion status by repeatedly calling the Rekognition Video `Get` operation\.
-This is because Rekognition Video throttles the `Get` operation if too many requests are made\.
-If you're processing multiple videos concurrently, it's simpler and more efficient to monitor one SQS queue for the completion notification than to poll Rekognition Video for the status of each video individually\.
+We don't recommend getting the request completion status by repeatedly calling the Amazon Rekognition Video `Get` operation\.
+This is because Amazon Rekognition Video throttles the `Get` operation if too many requests are made\.
+If you're processing multiple videos concurrently, it's simpler and more efficient to monitor one SQS queue for the completion notification than to poll Amazon Rekognition Video for the status of each video individually\.

-## Getting Rekognition Video Analysis Results<a name="api-video-get"></a>
+## Getting Amazon Rekognition Video Analysis Results<a name="api-video-get"></a>

  To get the results of a video analysis request, first ensure that the completion status that's retrieved from the Amazon SNS topic is `SUCCEEDED`\.
 Then call `GetLabelDetection`, which passes the `JobId` value that's returned from `StartLabelDetection`\.
 The request JSON is similar to the following example: